 Fixed rate – A fixed rate is a set amount agreed upon for a booking (unlike the hourly rate).

 Commission – Commission is the amount of money deducted from paid jobs.
-This amount varies according to the type of job you did, how much you got paid, and how long you worked for.
-For example, jobs on a small scale like extra’s work, will only get 10-15% deducted for commission.
+This amount varies according to the type of job you did, how much you got paid, and how long you worked.
+For example, jobs on a small scale like extra work, will only get 10-15% deducted from the commission.
 However large jobs that earn the big bucks, such as TV commercials may be higher at 20% commission.
 Whenever you do a job, you will be sent the gross total amount of payment for the job (amount before commission deducted) along with the amount that has been taken out, so you can see the full figure.

 We encourage members to ask questions about aspects of the industry they feel unsure about so we are all on the same page, remember you can give us a call or email on 1300 888 611 or email@example.com